APSA has published a variety of books, brochures, guides, and other materials and would like to offer them to members, practitioners, and the public.

 Why Study Political Science?

-This brochure explains the benefits of studying political science for students trying to choose their degree.
-The brochure also provides tips for both high school and current undergraduate students.
+This brochure explains the benefits of studying political science for students trying to choose their degree. the brochure also provides tips for both high school and current undergraduate students.

 Download